-Nyctinomops sp.—Big and Pocketed Free-tailed Bats // Tadarida sp.—Guano Bats // Tadarida brasiliensis—Brazilian Free=tailed Bat // Tadarida constantinei—Constantine's Free-tailed Bat
+Eumops sp.—Mastiff and Bonnetted Bats // Nyctinomops sp.—Big and Pocketed Free-tailed Bats // Tadarida sp.—Guano Bats // Tadarida brasiliensis—Brazilian Free-tailed Bat // Tadarida constantinei—Constantine's Free-tailed Bat

 Molossid bats are widespread in both the New and the Old World.
-Several occur in the U.S., but only members of the genera Nyctinomops and Tadarida are known as fossils from our region.
-Two species of Nyctinomops inhabit the region at present (N. macrotis and N. femorosacca) and one species of Tadarida, the Brazilian Free-tailed Bat, is common.
-The genus Eumops occurs in southern parts of the region, but has not been identified as fossils.
+Several occur in the U.S. Members of the genera Eumops, Nyctinomops and Tadarida are known as fossils from our region.
+The genus Eumops represented by two species occurs in southern parts of the region, two species of Nyctinomops inhabit the region at present (N. macrotis and N. femorosaccus), and one species of Tadarida, the Brazilian Free-tailed Bat, is common.

 Synonyms.
 Tadarida macrotis